 Most classes in introductory psychology mention Pavlov and his dogs, and most classes on animal learning mention that the original studies that led to the development of the concept of "learned helplessness" were carried out on dogs in the 1950s (Solomon & Wynne, 1953).
-Aside from these two contributions the only other widely-cited study on dogs is the classic monograph, Genetics and the Social of the Dog by John Paul Scott and John Fuller (1965).
-We show here, however, that dog ha been very popular subject in studies on animal behavior and cognition dating back to Charles Darwin himself.
-The use of dogs as a subject species peaked in the 1960s, but declined over the rest of the twentieth century, before starting to increase in the first decade of the century.
+Aside from these two contributions the only other widely-cited study on dogs is the classic monograph, Genetics and the Social Behavior of the Dog by John Paul Scott and John Fuller (1965).
+We show here, however, that dogs have been very popular subjects in studies on animal behavior and cognition dating back to Charles Darwin himself.
+The use of dogs as a subject species peaked in the 1960s, but declined over the rest of the twentieth century, before starting to increase in the first decade of the twenty-first century.

-We have identified three broad categories of reasons for using dogs as psychological subjects: ) they may be a convenient animal for the study of basic processes that are not unique to dogs; ) they have useful, but not necessarily unique, behavioral or cognitive traits that can be used to study a more general phenomenon (e.g., the morphological and behavioral diversity between breeds can be studied to examine whether the factors that affect morphology have a concomitant effect on behavior); and ) they have unique behavioral or cognitive traits that are themselves the focus of interest.
+We have identified three broad categories of reasons for using dogs as psychological subjects: (a) they might be a convenient animal for the study of basic processes that are not unique to dogs; (b) they have useful, but not necessarily unique, behavioral or cognitive traits that can be used to study a more general phenomenon (e.g., the morphological and behavioral diversity between breeds can be studied to examine whether the factors that affect morphology have a concomitant effect on behavior); and (c) they have unique behavioral or cognitive traits that are themselves the focus of interest.

 An interesting difference between much of the earlier work reviewed here and the current resurgence of research on dogs is a change in the reasons for using dogs as experimental subjects.
 Much current research using dogs as psychological subjects is directed at questions about dogs themselves, and most closely follows the third category of reasons for studying dogs listed above.
 Most of the earlier research was aimed at the first two categories of reasons for using dogs as subjects.
-The changing rationale for studying dog psychology may be part of the reason why older papers are seldom cited today.
+The changing rationale for studying dog psychology might be part of the reason why older papers are seldom cited today.

 Nevertheless, changing rationales for studying dogs do not detract from the earlier studies' potential to contribute to current and future research.
-Studies that used dogs to examine more ubiquitous psychological processes may become the foundation for contemporary comparative research to further tease apart the unique and nonunique behavioral and cognitive traits and mechanisms in dogs.
-Similarly, when dogs were used because of their behavioral resemblance to humans (their social behavior, in particular), the informed not only subsequent work on humans, but shed light on current questions that are being pursued for the sake of learning about dogs.
+Studies that used dogs to examine more ubiquitous psychological processes might become the foundation for contemporary comparative research to further tease apart the unique and nonunique behavioral and cognitive traits and mechanisms in dogs.
+Similarly, when dogs were used because of their behavioral resemblance to humans (their social behavior, in particular), the results have informed not only subsequent work on humans, but can also now shed light on current questions that are being pursued for the sake of learning about dogs, themselves.

-Sometimes earlier work in a field may be of limited value as, for example, when technological advances render earlier studies irrelevant to modern researchers.
+Sometimes earlier work in a field is of limited value as, for example, when technological advances render earlier studies irrelevant to modern researchers.
 In the area of animal behavior and cognition, however, technological advances, while important, have not had as great an impact as in many areas of science.
 Probably the only pieces of equipment commonly used today in the study of dog behavior and cognition that would not be familiar to researchers from the midtwentieth century would be the video camera and computer touch screen (neither of which is essential to contribute to the peer-reviewed literature on dog psychology today).
 Of course there have been advances in experimental design and statistical analysis, but absence of these features is hardly reason enough to ignore a study.